n0wada/Chert/README.md

 ====

 It's an alternative to ControllerProvider for Silex application, using annotations and caching.
+Chert is inspired by [Orlex](https://github.com/dcousineau/orlex)

 ## Install

-Chert uses Composer to install and update:
+Chert uses Composer to install:

 ```
   "require": {